What Is Schema Markup?

 Make your search snippets informative and attractive

-This means that your entry in Google search results will be more attractive and informative than others and this will lead to better CTR (click through rates) and more visits to your website.
+This means that your entry in Google search results will be more attractive and informative than others, leading to better organic CTR (click-through rate) and more visits to your website.

 Schemas are great for Local SEO

-Third, schemas is great for Local SEO.
-With structured data you can give search engines more information about your local business including address and contact information.
+Schemas are great for Local SEO.
+With schema markup, you can give search engines more information about your local business, including address and contact information.

-Fourth, it’s a requirement for running successful Shopping campaigns.
-When setting up shopping campaigns on Google Ads, you need to have microdata on your product landing pages so that Google can verify the data submitted in your shopping feed.
+It’s a requirement for running successful Google Shopping campaigns.
+When setting up shopping campaigns on Google Ads, you need schema markup on your product landing pages so that Google can verify the data submitted in your shopping feed.

 Structured data markup helps Voice SEO